mybbgroup/Image-auto-resizer/README.md

 ## Upgrading

-1. *Uninstall*.
+1. *Deactivate*.

-   In a web browser, take note of your current settings for this plugin in the ACP of your MyBB installation, then open the "Plugins" module and click "Uninstall" beside the "Image Auto-Resizer" plugin.
+   In a web browser, open the "Plugins" module in the ACP and click "Deactivate" beside the "Image Auto-Resizer" plugin.

 2. *Download and Copy files*.

    As in steps one and two for installing above.

-3. *Reinstall*.
+3. *Reactivate*.

-   As for step three for installing above.
+   As for step one but clicking "Activate" this time.

-4. *Restore and configure settings*.
+4. *Configure settings*.

-   Restore the settings you noted down in step one above, and configure any new settings.
+   Configure any new settings for this plugin via the ACP's "Settings" module.

 ## Resizing preexisting uploaded images